TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Preliminaries and definitions

-The model $\pred$ is conceptualized as a composition of two functions.
-First, $h$ encompasses all layers from the input $\bm{x}$ to a latent space, which is a transformed representation of the input data.
-Then, the classification layers $c$ classify these transformed data.
-The model can be summarized as:
+where $h(\bm{x}) \in \mathbb{R}^d$. $h$ encompasses all layers from the input $\bm{x}$ to a latent space, which is a transformed representation of the input data.
+The classification layers $c$ classify these transformed data. $h(\vx)$ is the final latent embedding matrix, $\va = h(\vx) \in \mathbb{R}^{n \times d}$, which is also referred to as the [CLS] embedding in the context of an encoder transformer, as the EOS token embedding for encoder-decoder transformers and the first predicted token for decoder transformers for a classification task.